lanttern/Data_Aanlyst_Nanodegree_projects/Project5_Make Effective Data Visualization/README.md

 #### Interview #3
 ###### The highlight on biotechnology gave me a clear idea how this industry of startups occupied porportion changed across time.
 I think it will be better if you can select and highlight two or more industries for comparisons in the final plot.

-###### In addition, though it's a challenge question, it's interesting and important to explore other markets that have increasing trends.
+###### In addition, though it's a challenge question, it's interesting and important to explore other industries that have increasing trends.

 ## Final Design
 In responding to comments from the interviews, I improved the chart with the following modifications: